michael-hartmann/caps/docs/paper/paper.md

 geometry.
 The Casimir force arises due to quantum and thermal fluctuations of the electromagnetic field and is closely related to the van der Waals force [@bordag_advances].
-It is the dominant force between neutral non-magnetic materials in the nanometre to micrometre range and plays an important role in colloidal systems.
+It is the dominant force between neutral non-magnetic materials in the nanometer to micrometer range and plays an important role in colloidal systems.
 Of technological relevance are applications to micro- and nano-electromechanical systems where the Casimir force can lead to stiction and thus constitute a failure mechanism [@chan_prl_2001; @buks_prb_2001].
 On a more fundamental level, the Casimir effect is linked to the zero-point energy and the cosmological constant problem [@martin_crp_2012].
-A precise knowledge of the Casimir force is crucial for the search for possible deviations from Newton's law of gravitation which could arise from a fifth fundamental interaction [@antoniadis_crp_2011].
+A precise knowledge of the Casimir force is crucial for the search for possible deviations from Newton's law of gravitation that could arise from a fifth fundamental interaction [@antoniadis_crp_2011].

-CaPS allows to compute the Casimir interaction in the plane-sphere geometry as shown in Fig. 1.
+CaPS allows one to compute the Casimir interaction in the plane-sphere geometry as shown in Fig. 1.
 The plane-sphere geometry is most commonly used in precision measurements of the Casimir force.
-Specifically, CaPS allows to compute the Casimir free energy and thus the Casimir force as a function of the sphere radius $R$, the minimal separation $L$ between sphere and plane, the temperature $T$, and the material properties of plane and sphere.
+Specifically, CaPS allows one to compute the Casimir free energy and thus the Casimir force as a function of the sphere radius $R$, the minimal separation $L$ between sphere and plane, the temperature $T$, and the material properties of plane and sphere.
 It is assumed